The spiritual world is not straightforward

 first term of the New Covenant given in Matthew 10:32 that we are washed

 inside and out by this rebirth, and it is the only way we can truly be

-Examples of people fulfilling this confessing of belief in Christ, but nothing else that the church often says are required to be saved, such as repentance and belief in the resurrection, are Martha in John 11:25-27, the thief crucified with Jesus in Luke 23:42-43, the woman who anointed Christ's feet with perfume in Luke 7:36-50, and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Jesus asked the disciples who they thought He was.
+Examples of people fulfilling this confessing of belief in Christ, but nothing else that the church often says are required to be saved, such as repentance and belief in the resurrection, are Martha in John 11:25-27, the thief crucified with Christ in Luke 23:42-43, the woman who anointed Christ's feet with perfume in Luke 7:36-50, and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Yeshua - Jesus asked the disciples who they thought He was.

-We can directly see the thief on the cross was saved by his confession, because Jesus tells him he will be in paradise or heaven with Him after he acknowledged Christ's divinity (Luke 23:43), yet this thief had no time to come to repentance of his sins nor did he believe in Christ's resurrection, which had not yet happened.
+We can directly see the thief on the cross was saved by his confession, because Christ tells him he will be in paradise or heaven with Him after he acknowledged Christ's divinity (Luke 23:43), yet this thief had no time to come to repentance of his sins nor did he believe in Christ's resurrection, which had not yet happened.

 Our rebirth from fulfilling acknowledgment of Christ gives us the new heart or actually new spirit promised by the New Covenant, so we have the desire to follow and obey the Lord (Jeremiah 31:31-34; Romans 5:5; 2 Corinthians 1:22, 3:3; Colossians 3:15; Hebrews 8:8-12).

 However, the enemy can take advantage of that enthusiasm and use our

 ignorance to get us to follow false guidance and teaching.
 I will discuss more about that later.
 For now, I will